egregoire23/egregoire23/README.md

 To classify whether a review is positive or negative from Amazon product review data, I constructed a transformer with custom positional encoding and an encoder system.

+### Supervised Learning in R!
+Click to view:

+To view the supervised machine learning techniques that I have mastered using R, small projects are presented here, including data pre-processing, decision trees, neural networks, Random Forest, logistic regression, and more!

+### Unsupervised Learning in R!
+Click to view:

+View the projects that I have explored in R using unsupervised machine learning tools, such as Recommender Systems, Clustering, and Bayesian Networks!

 ### Analysis of Food Store Accessibility in Erie County, New York
 Click to view: [AnalysisOfFoodStoreAccessibility](https://github.com/egregoire23/AnalysisOfFoodStoreAccessibility)